scalameta/scalafmt/docs/configuration.md

   regular resolution.
 - GitHub mobile view only shows 80 characters and sometimes you might review code on your phone.
-- Consider refactoring your code before of choosing a value above 100.
+- Consider refactoring your code before choosing a value above 100.

 ### `assumeStandardLibraryStripMargin`